-The team at FirstHealth UNC Neurosurgery specializes in the treatment of diseases/disorders of the brain, spinal cord and spinal column and peripheral nerves within all parts of the body.
+The team at FirstHealth Neurosurgery specializes in the treatment of diseases/disorders of the brain, spinal cord and spinal column and peripheral nerves within all parts of the body.

 Diseases of the nervous system can cause numerous symptoms, including weakness, pain or even abnormalities in thinking and behavior.

 The Neurosurgeons at FirstHealth Neurosurgery treat a variety of diagnoses, including the following: